-‘Game Of Thrones’: Kit Harington Says Season 7 Will ‘Break Boundaries’
+‘Game Of Thrones’: Kit Harrington Says Season 7 Will ‘Break Boundaries’

 Meanwhile, Harington also had a chat with ABC in which he admitted that he and his fellow GoT actors theorize about upcoming plots just like the fans do.

 “We all have our theories and theorize together as actors,” he said.
 “Honestly, no one has any idea [how it ends].
 That’s what’s magnificent about it.
 I can’t wait, I’m going to feel so privileged to be one of the few people who is going to get to read the ending before anyone else sees it, a year before.
-I really am counting down the days ’til I get those scripts.”
+I really am counting down the days till I get those scripts.”

 As for the last days of filming, Harington said he’s sure he will find those “emotional, because I won’t have any more to read after that.”